digital-dream-labs/oskr-owners-manual/doc/vector_maintenance_tasks.md

     and down.
 Vector should reboot and start at the initial setup screen.

-7. You will now need to re-attach Vector to your account via the Phone App or other means and re-download the newly generated ssh key if you wish to ssh in to Vector.
+7. You will now need to re-attach Vector to your account via the Phone App or other means and re-download the newly generated SSH key if you wish to SSH in to Vector.

 ## CCIS Screen